 Combining Tradition and Innovation

-Culver students explore principles of self-awareness, collaboration and understanding leadership for change through the Leadership Academic Program.
+Culver students explore principles of self-awareness, collaboration and understanding leadership for change through the Leadership Education Curriculum.
 They are challenged to understand the power of building teams to accomplish goals and reflect on their roles as members and leaders within those teams.

 - A comprehensive 4-year curriculum includes Living, Learning, and Leading; Thinking and Teaming; Ethics; and Service Leadership Practicum.
 Ambitious students also have the option to earn Honors in Leadership.